Equity for Aboriginal people in the legal system

 What's happening?

-On January 11, 2019, the Minister of Justice and Attorney General of Canada issued the Directive on Civil Litigation Involving Indigenous Peoples.
-The directive will guide the government's legal approaches, positions and decisions taken in civil litigation involving Aboriginal and treaty rights and the Crown's obligation towards Indigenous peoples.
+On January 11, 2019, the Minister of Justice and Attorney General of Canada issued The Attorney General of Canada's Directive on Civil Litigation Involving Indigenous Peoples (Directive).
+The Directive guides the government's legal approaches, positions and decisions taken in civil litigation involving Aboriginal and treaty rights and the Crown's obligation towards Indigenous peoples.

-The directive is part of the Minister of Justice and Attorney General of Canada's work to review the Government of Canada's litigation strategy.
-This is to ensure the federal government's legal positions are consistent with its commitments, the Charter of Rights and Freedoms and Canadian values.
+The Directive responds to the Attorney General of Canada's mandate to review of the Government of Canada's litigation strategy in order to ensure the federal government's legal positions are consistent with its commitments, the Charter of Rights and Freedoms and Canadian values.

-Consistent with the 2017 Principles Respecting the Government of Canada's Relationship with Indigenous Peoples, the directive emphasizes the importance of resolving conflicts expeditiously and collaboratively, reducing the use of litigation and the courts.
+Consistent with the 2017 Principles Respecting the Government of Canada's Relationship with Indigenous Peoples, the Directive emphasizes the importance of resolving conflicts expeditiously and collaboratively, reducing the use of litigation and the courts.

 Recent progress